-Word of mouth is a powerful tool, influencing 91% of business-to-business (B2B) purchasers.
+Word of mouth is a powerful tool.
 That’s because hearing about something from a person who uses a product or service every day will always be more compelling than hearing about it from the company selling it.
 While decision-makers understand that traditional advertising is designed to present a company’s services through rose-tinted glasses, they trust that a friend, former colleague, or fellow business owner will say what they really think.
 And if that person raves about the service, the decision-maker is much more likely to try it for themselves.

 - Conversion rate

 In a study by Influitive and Heinz Marketing, 75% of sales leaders agreed that referral leads have a higher conversion rate, and 70% said they close faster.
 These prospects enter your sales pipeline already confident that your company is the real deal, so they take far less effort to convert.

 Referrals also tend to produce the best leads, with 59% of B2B companies reporting that referred customers have a higher lifetime value than those that come from other sources.
 And since your existing customers are doing half the work for you, customer acquisition costs are around $23 lower for referred clients.
 If you think how many new clients you hope to acquire each year, that adds up to a big saving.

 So, how can you generate more referral leads?
 A customer referral can happen spontaneously, but to increase the likelihood that your satisfied clients will give one, it’s worth starting a referral program.
 That same Influitive and Heinz Marketing study found that 65% of B2B companies that have a formalized referral process say it’s very important to their sales success.
 Yet only 30% of companies have a program in place—so creating one can give you a competitive edge.

 The majority (83%) of satisfied customers are willing to give a referral—but only 29% actually do.
 The reason?
 Most likely, they just didn’t think of it.